ucb-cyarp/vitis/README.md

 - ``--fifoLength`` the number of blocks allocated in inter-partition FIFOs
 - ``--ioFifoSize`` the nu,ber of blocks allocated in I/O FIFOs
-- ``--PartitionMap`` which sets the partition number to CPU number mapping (see [Vitis Specific Simulink](src/docs/vitis_simulink.md) on how to define partitions in your design.
+- ``--PartitionMap`` which sets the partition number to CPU number mapping (see [Laminar Specific Simulink](src/docs/vitis_simulink.md) on how to define partitions in your design.
 - ``--telemDumpPrefix`` set the prefix for (and enables writing of) telemetry dump files used by [vitisTelemetryDash](https://github.com/ucb-cyarp/vitisTelemetryDash)
 - ``--SCHED_HEUR`` the scheduling heuristic to use